 - HPV vaccination and safety.
 To date, Health Canada and the World Health Organization (WHO) have expressed no concerns regarding the safety of the HPV vaccines.
 Studies showed no serious side effects caused by the vaccines, with the most common side effect being soreness at the site of injection.
 HPV vaccines do not contain any thimerosal, a preservative sometimes used in vaccines.

 - HPV vaccination is effective.
-There are 2 HPV vaccines available in Canada.
-One of them has been shown to be effective at preventing HPV infection caused by HPV types 6, 11, 16, and 18.
-The other has been shown to be effective at preventing HPV infection caused by HPV types 16 and 18.
+There are 3 HPV vaccines available in Canada.
+One of them (HPV4) has been shown to be effective at preventing HPV infection caused by HPV types 6, 11, 16, and 18.
+Another (HPV2) has been shown to be effective at preventing HPV infection caused by HPV types 16 and 18.
+The last one (HPV9) has been shown to be effective at preventing HPV infection from 9 different types, including HPV types 6, 11, 16 and 18.
 When the body gets infected with a virus, it produces substances called antibodies, which help the body fight off an infection the next time the virus appears.
 Vaccines work by causing the body to produce antibodies so that when the virus appears, the body can fight off the infection.
 HPV vaccination has been shown to cause the body to make more antibodies than the body naturally would on its own during an HPV infection.
 (Note that HPV vaccination does not cause HPV infection.)
 If you have already been infected with one type of HPV, the vaccines will still protect you against some other types of HPV.

 - HPV vaccination helps protect against certain types of HPV.
-Both vaccines protect against infection with HPV types 16 and 18, which are considered high-risk types of HPV.
-One of the vaccines also protects against infection with HPV types 6 and 11.
+All 3 vaccines protect against infection with HPV types 16 and 18, which are considered high-risk types of HPV.
+Two of the vaccines (HPV4 and HPV9) also protect against infection with HPV types 6 and 11.
 HPV types 16 and 18 cause approximately 70% of cervical cancers, and HPV types 6 and 11 cause approximately 90% of genital warts.
 Other diseases associated with these HPV types include vulvar, vaginal, and anal cancer.
 HPV vaccination doesn't protect against all types of HPV – only the types specified for each vaccine.
 HPV vaccination doesn't have an influence on an existing HPV infection, nor will it protect against types that you may have been exposed to before receiving the vaccine.

 - HPV vaccination does not cure an HPV infection.
 There is currently no treatment available to cure HPV infection.
 Given this fact, it is important to get vaccinated against the most common types of HPV.

 - If you are not yet sexually active, you should get vaccinated.
-HPV vaccination is recommended for all females at least 9 years of age.
-One of the vaccines is for girls and young women 9 to 45 years of age and boys and young men 9 to 26 years of age; the other is for girls and young women 9 to 25 years of age.
-Research shows that the vaccine is thought to be most effective and provides the greatest protection against HPV infection when given before a female becomes sexually active.
+HPV vaccination is recommended for all individuals at least 9 years of age.
+The HPV4 and HPV9 vaccines are approved in females aged 9-45 and males aged 9-26.
+The HPV2 vaccine is also approved in females aged 9-45 but is not approved in males.
+Research shows that the vaccine is thought to be most effective and provides the greatest protection against HPV infection when given before the individual becomes sexually active.

 - If you are sexually active, you can still benefit from HPV vaccination.
 Although HPV vaccination is most effective when given before a female becomes sexually active, females who are sexually active can still benefit from being vaccinated, since most females will not have been exposed to all types of HPV that the vaccines protect against.